kalte0/BMC-CS-151.github.io/labs/Lab03.md

 following information.
 Include appropriate constructor, getters, setters and `toString`.
 1. name of the city
 2. population

+Take a look at the given tests for required method signatures.

 ## Exercise 2: Singly Linked List
 Implement a singly linked list that stores a list of `City`s.